AndrewSuyer/JavaGames/README.md

 ### Pong
 This is one of the first games I ever made with a GUI.
 I followed a video tutorial for most of it, and then I went back and added my own feature: a difficulty selector.
 The difficulty determined how fast the ball would bounce of the paddles.
 I even made the ball get faster each time it bounced off a paddle.

+### Simple Maze Game
+My goal for this game was to make a randomly generated maze that would constantly move up meaning the player would have to keep traversing the maze.
+Unfortunately, my attempts at making such a complex algorithm failed and this project went incomplete.
+Maybe one day I will tackle this game idea again because it seems like it would be pretty fun to play.